 ESR and CSR tips and recommendations The Quality of Assessment Sub-committee has produced guidance outlining how to perform the function of reporting, as well as clarifying the mechanics of reporting.

 Improving Feedback – guide for Trainees and Trainers The Academy of Medical Royal Colleges has produced a practical guide on feedback for trainees and trainers.
 The guide focuses on practical information for trainees and trainers on how trainee self-reflection, feedback from the trainer and trainer self-reflection can improve the performance and value of formative Workplace Based Assessments (WpBAs).

 Less than full-time training (LTFT) The delivery and organisation of LTFT is the responsibility of the individual local education and training board (LETB) training programme.
 This document contains helpful hints to make the most of less than full-time training and avoid common pitfalls.

 Out of programme (OOP) and Trainee Selected Components (TSCs) Taking time out of programme can be beneficial for a trainee’s educational and professional development and career, as well as being interesting, enjoyable and personally rewarding.
-Please follow the link for further information.

 National Inter Deanery Transfer (IDT) The National Inter Deanery Transfer (IDT) process has been put in place to support medical trainees who have had an unforeseen and significant change in circumstances since commencement of their current training programme.
 The process is managed by the National IDT team (Health Education South London) on behalf of the Conference of Postgraduate Medical Deans (COPMeD), Health Education England (HEE) and all UK regions.
 Please follow the link if planning to apply for an IDT.